hughsk/fragment-foundry/chapters/03-rgb.md

 # RGBA Color

-Fragment shaders use RGBA color for describing color: each pixel has a Red, Green, Blue and Alpha value which when combined can represent any visible colour.
+Fragment shaders use RGBA color for describing color: each pixel has a Red, Green, Blue and Alpha (opacity) value which when combined can represent any visible colour.

 In GLSL colours are represented as *vectors*: